Emre-Akgul/Emre-Akgul/README.md

 Hello!
 I'm Emre, a Computer Science student at Bilkent University with a passion for AI, optimization, and data science.
 Leveraging my advanced skills in Python, Java, and C++, I'm fascinated by the challenges of algorithmic problem-solving and the power of data analytics to drive meaningful insights.

-## 🎓 Education
-- B.S. in Computer Science, Bilkent University
-- High School, Gazi Anatolian High School

-## 💼 Experience
-- Currently enhancing transportation logistics at Optiyol as a Part-time Working Student, where I apply my knowledge in optimization, data science, data structures and algorithms.
+Currently enhancing transportation logistics at Optiyol as a Part-time Working Student, where I apply my knowledge in optimization, data science, data structures and algorithms.

 ## 🚀 Projects